 Yes, but only for digital operation (PSK31, SSTV, etc.).
-If you want to use the program's radio control features, then (as noted above) you will need a separate CAT interface.
+If you want to use the program's radio control features, then (as noted above) you will need a separate CAT/CIV interface.

 NOTE: If you are connecting the SignaLink USB to your radio's Data, Accessory or Packet jack, then you will only have one connection to the radio.
 If you are connecting the SignaLink USB to the Mic jack and your radio does not have Receive Audio available on the Mic connector (some radio's don't), then you will also need to connect the included audio cable to the radio.

-The SignaLink USB will work with virtually any computer that has an available USB 1.1 or 2.0 port and is running one of the following supported Operating Systems:
+The SignaLink USB will work with virtually any computer that has an available USB 1.1, USB 2.0 or USB 3.0 port and is running one of the following supported Operating Systems:

 MAC OS 9.1 or later